con1980/instacart_python/README.md

 ```
 ![alt text](</04 Analysis/Visualizations/bar_loyalty_spending.png>)

-If we compare the spending behaviour of the different type of customers then we can see that the majority are low spending customers through all loyalty levels.
+comparing the spending behaviour of the different type of customers its obvious to see that the majority are low spending customers through all loyalty levels.

 ### Is there a connection between age and family status in terms of ordering habits?
 ```python